Table Of Contents

 In addition, chrysotile asbestos is highly resistant to heat.
 The fibres are flexible and can be easily woven into fabric.
 This makes chrysotile asbestos the second most popular form, with amosite asbestos being the first, as it has excellent commercial relevance.

-Forms of Asbestos
+Forms of asbestos

 Asbestos is a group of unique, naturally occurring minerals belonging to the serpentine and amphibole classification.
 These minerals include chrysotile, amosite, crocidolite, anthophyllite, tremolite and actinolite.
 In other words, naturally occurring asbestos may include the following mineral silicate fibres: